 At facilities equipped with vendor management kiosks that dispense visitor name badges with proper identification, industry representatives do not have to report to supply operations every time they enter the facility.

 We monitor the activity of Level 2 industry representatives to preserve our patients' interests, safety and right to privacy.
-UHS is commited to product standardization, volume purchasing and quality control over the materials, supplies and services used in our patient care activities.
-Because of that comittment, we manage and control the activities of third-party industry representatives through the procedures associated with our visitation policy.
+UHS is committed to product standardization, volume purchasing and quality control over the materials, supplies and services used in our patient care activities.
+Because of that commitment, we manage and control the activities of third-party industry representatives through the procedures associated with our visitation policy.
 This policy also serves as a communication document to Level 2 Industry Representatives conducting business at UHS facilities.

 - Level 1 vendors are those who enter non-clinical areas